nutanix/calm-dsl/docs/06-Accounts/README.md

 - Use `password` for defining password.
 - Use `server` to define server ip.
 - Use `port` to define port.
+- Use `datacenter` to define datacenter.
 - Use `price_items` to define resource usage costs.

+Note:
+- `datacenter` parameter is only allowed for update of vmware accounts.

 </br>